LearnFL/proj-web-js-forkify/README.md

 JavaScript, OOP.

 ## NETLIFY DEPLOYMENT
+Netlify.com (no database, no server side code, only static) or use surge.sh.
 Had to change Fraction to fracty as it was causing issues.

 1) Delete .parce-cache and dist to give a fresh start